 Biotechnology has enabled farmers worldwide to maintain and increase crop yields, improve farming sustainability, use less water and pesticides, preserve the soil, utilize a smaller carbon footprint and meet the ever expanding demand for food.
 The subsequent increase in food products is particularly important for developing countries where nutrition is an ever-growing concern.
-Genetically modified crops also have the potential to offer greater resistance to insect infestation and plant disease, allowing for less use of chemicals, lower costs to protect plants and more affordable foods.
+GMO crops also have the potential to offer greater resistance to insect infestation and plant disease, allowing for less use of chemicals, lower costs to protect plants and more affordable foods.

-As a leader in nutrition, Abbott will continue to deliver products grounded in science that meet or exceed regulatory requirements and address the needs and preference of our consumers globally.
-Abbott will continue to evaluate its policy regarding labeling of GMO ingredients in light of any changes to the scientific and the regulatory environments as well as consumer preferences.
+Abbott labels its food products clearly, accurately and in accordance with all applicable laws and regulations around the globe.
+As a leader in nutrition, Abbott will continue to deliver products grounded in science that meet or exceed regulatory requirements and address the needs and preferences of our consumers globally.
+We will also continue to evaluate our policy regarding labeling of GMO ingredients in light of any changes to the scientific and regulatory environments as well as consumer preferences.